 Date Night Outfit:

-Where They Actually Failed โ The Uncomfortable Truth
+Where They Actually Failed — The Uncomfortable Truth

 The less expensive cashmere ($89-$98 range) will eventually pill.
 Not as fast as fast-fashion blends, but it will happen.
-The Quince surprised me most here โ eight months in and still smooth, which is better than I expected at that price point.
+The Quince surprised me most here — eight months in and still smooth, which is better than ## FAQ — The Questions You Actually Have

 Does expensive cashmere really last longer than cheap cashmere?

 Yes, mostly.
 Grade A vs Grade B fiber is the real difference here.
 A $300 cashmere sweater from a brand with good construction will absolutely outlast a $60 cashmere-blend from fast fashion.
 The difference is real and significant.
-But here's the nuance: between $150 and $300, the difference is often construction details โ reinforced seams, tighter knit tension, better quality control โ more than the fiber itself.
-Worth paying more for construction, but don't assume $300 always beats $150 in longevity.
-Look at reviews about specific pilling and durability.
+But here's the nuance: between $150 and $300, the difference is often construction details — reinforced seams, tighter knit tension, better quality control — more than the fiber itself.
+Worth paying more for construction, but don't assume $300 always beats $150 in longevity. at reviews about specific pilling and durability.

 How do I stop cashmere from pilling?